Related: See EWSD Transportation Policy

-Each bus route, and school not served by regular school bus routes shall conduct bus evacuation drills twice per year: once in September and once in April.
+Each bus route, and school not served by regular school bus routes shall conduct bus evacuation drills twice per year.
 Drills will be scheduled and documented by the Transportation Department.
 Drills will be conducted by Drivers.

-Drivers will report red-light violations immediately to dispatch via radio, providing as much information as possible: Location, plate #, Make, model and color of vehicle, and description of the driver.
-Video recordings, when available, will be shared with law enforcement.
+Drivers will report red light violations immediately to dispatch via radio, providing as much information as possible: incident location, license plate number, vehicle make, model, color of vehicle, and description of driver.
+Reports and video recordings, when available, will be shared with law enforcement.